 While the City of Concord is governed by elected officials, there are several boards, commissions, and committees that also provide oversight and support for city affairs.
 The City Council appoints individuals to serve on these boards, which cover a wide range of issues.
 Residents are encouraged to consider serving on a city board, commission, or committee.
 Anyone interested in an appointment or wishing to make a nomination for appointment to any of these boards should submit an application to the City Clerk's Office.
 To obtain a form please click here or contact the City Clerk's office at 704-920-5205.
+Anyone interested in serving on the Concord United Committee, please click here for the application or contact the City Clerk.
 Unless otherwise noted, meetings are located at City Hall, 3rd Floor, 35 Cabarrus Avenue W.

 Click here to view current board rosters.

 Alcoholic Beverage Control Board: meets at 7:30 a.m. on the third Thursday of every month at the Concord ABC Operations Center located at 230 International Drive.
 For further information about this board, visit concordabcboard.com or call 704-787-9453.

 Barber Scotia Property Task Force Committee: is charged with performing a detailed process to develop a plan to recommend to Concord City Council, Barber Scotia College Board of Trustees, and /or other organizations; a plan for preventing this very important property from becoming more of a blight, and to create a recommended path to transform the property into a positive place that will enhance the lives of the surrounding area and our City while honoring the history of the College.
 The Barber Scotia Property Task Force Committee meets the third Tuesday quarter at 4:30 p.m. at City Hall located at 35 Cabarrus Ave, W, Concord, NC 28025.